MilesCranmer/gso/README.md

 # GSO : Googling Stack Overflow
-Sublime Text 2 plugin to quickly load stack overflow code from a google search, using a selection or user-entered query.
+Python Script + Sublime Text 2 plugin to quickly load stack overflow code from a google search, using a selection or user-entered query.

 This project is in pre-alpha/alpha stage, but with the correct configuration, can still get the job done!